The value of a business is equal to the amount of cash you can take out of it for the rest of its life, discounted to the present.

 Step 4: The Previous Cash Flows

-Apple’s existing bank balance from prior year cash flows have not been taken into account.
+Apple’s existing bank balance from the prior year’s cash flows has not been considered.
 Let’s add Apple’s whopping $268 billion in cash to our valuation.
-Adding the cash balance to the discounted future money we expect Apple to generate for its owners gives us a $948 billion valuation, or $189.74 per share when dividing by the 5 billion shares outstanding.
+Adding the cash balance to the discounted future money we expect Apple to generate for its owners gives us a $948 billion valuation, or $189.74 per share, divided by the 5 billion shares outstanding.